Welcome to today's edition of the Rush 24-7 podcast.

 Well, the angst comes from, I believe, the media.

-Uh as I commented yesterday, there is no such thing as good news allowed in the American media today, particularly as the drive-bys are doing everything they can to get Republicans out of office and Democrats in, and of course, making people believe the economy is in a tank is one of the key ways that they hope to be able to accomplish this.
+As I commented yesterday, there is no such thing as good news allowed in the American media today, particularly as the drive-bys are doing everything they can to get Republicans out of office and Democrats in.

 Iraq deaths, Iraq citizen deaths practically came to a screeching halt.

-How did the drive-by's report it?
+How did the drive-bys report it?

 The funeral business in Iraq is hitting tough times.

-It's this kind of thing, and this happens daily, multiple times in this country, regarding your children's health and their future and their obesity, uh the economy and the subprime uh market and the crisis and the credit crunch and the housing markets and all of these things.
+It's this kind of thing, and this happens daily, multiple times in this country, regarding your children's health and their future and their obesity, the economy and the subprime market and the crisis and the credit crunch and the housing markets and all of these things.

 So it is what it is.